saudiequity/Abitur/README.md

 ▪︎ Hanken School of Economics (Private Banking)

-▪︎ Grenoble Ecole De Management (International Politics)
+▪︎ Grenoble Ecole De Management (International Business)

 ▪︎ Heriot Watt University Dubai (Phd.
 Thesis about IT Challenges in Mergers and Acquisitions)